Metabolic Syndrome X

 - Blood pressure medicine helps lower your blood pressure.
 A controlled blood pressure helps protect your organs, such as your heart, lungs, brain, and kidneys.
 Take your blood pressure medicine exactly as directed.

 - Cholesterol medicine helps lower the amount of cholesterol in your blood.
 Cholesterol medicine works best if you are also physically active and eat healthy foods that are low in certain kinds of fats.
 Some cholesterol medicines may cause liver problems.
 You may need to have blood tests while you are taking this medicine.

 - Hypoglycemia medicine helps lower the amount of sugar in your blood.

 How can I manage metabolic syndrome?

-- Check your blood pressure as directed: You may be asked to keep a record of your blood pressure and bring it with you to follow-up visits.
-Ask your caregiver what your blood pressure should be and how to check it.
+- Check your blood pressure as directed.
+You may be asked to keep a record of your blood pressure and bring it with you to follow-up visits.
+Ask your healthcare provider what your blood pressure should be and how to check it.

 - You have more thirst or hunger than usual.

 - You urinate more frequently.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.